 As a restaurant manager, you are accountable for the success of your business- and that means learning some operations by yourself.
 You might not need to do everything on your own–but knowing when it’s time to make an executive decision or take charge is vital.

 For instance, if an absent employee and others are overwhelmed, it’s your responsibility to manage the restaurant and ensure things keep going.
 This might mean taking an order, helping clean tables, or doing anything else necessary at the moment.
+One more thing that comes under your responsibility is ensuring all food is safely prepared.
+It’s required by each state that employees have food handler training completed.

 Prioritize Staff Retention